Overview

 Summary AI

-The section states that the United States is prohibited from making any voluntary or mandatory financial contributions to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) or the part of the United Nations budget that supports UNRWA.
+The United States is prohibited from giving any voluntary or involuntary financial support to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), or any similar organizations, including from the UN's regular budget to support UNRWA or its successors.